johnwcowan/r7rs-work/UiEvents.md

 A text terminal or graphics canvas may be able to send *events* to the application.
-Each event represents something happening on a keyboard, mouse, or similar device.
+Each event represents something happening on the canvas itself or a keyboard, mouse, or similar device.
-For the purposes of this SRFI, an event is represented an *event object*, an object with various properties.
+For the purposes of this SRFI, an event is represented by an *event object*, an object with various properties.
 It is an error to try to retrieve a property from an event that is not appropriate to the type of event.
 Event objects cannot be mutated by the user, only by the event dispatcher.